 Example 2:

-Let us take another example to find the winner of a unique building game in C++.
+Let's consider another instance to determine the victor of a distinctive construction game in C++.

 #include <iostream>